-CBG conducts audit calls with around 10 percent of all participants and at least one household per meshblock.
-Participants are also left with feedback postcards, which they can use to send feedback directly to CBG, anonymously if they choose.
+CBG conducts audit calls with around 10 percent of all respondents and at least one household per PSU.
+The audit calls are to ensure that survey protocols have been followed correctly and to ascertain the respondent's satisfaction with the survey process.
+Respondents are also left with feedback postcards, which they can use to send feedback directly to CBG, anonymously if they choose.
+Feedback is also encouraged via the survey helpline and email.